The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 My commitment to my readers and how this relates to the subject of A.I.

-I recently published a Human Content Policy Statement (on WordPress.com) with regards to A.I., which relates directly to my life path and the writing paths I’m on.
+I recently published a Human Content Policy Statement (on WordPress.com) with regards to A.I., which relates directly to my life path and the writing paths I’m on (the policy is also available here).
 First, I’ll touch on my personal views on A.I. and then I’ll have a general discussion covering several points.

 I believe that the content and subject matter that I present in my written work on spiritual and philosophical matters are incompatible with the concept of A.I. in general (and as a whole) because I believe that spiritual and philosophical consciousness requires clear streams by rigorous means …